 Process of Data Warehouse

-ETL stands for Extract, Transform and Load.
-An ETL tool extracts the data from different R-DBMS source, transforms the data like applying calculations etc. and then load the data to Data Warehouse system., in the form of dimension and fact tables.
+ETL stands for Extract, Transform, and Load.
+An ETL tool extracts the data from different R-DBMS sources, transforms the data like applying calculations, etc., and then loads the data to the Data Warehouse system, in the form of dimension and fact tables.

-- To perform extraction process staging area is required during ETL load.
+- To perform the extraction process, a staging area is required during the ETL load.

 - The source systems are available for a particular period of time to extract data.
 The time period is less than the total data-load time.
-Such that, staging area allows to extract the data from the source of the system and keeps it in the staging area before the time slot ends.
+Such that the staging area allows extracting the data from the source of the system and keeps it in the staging area before the time slot ends.

 - The staging area is required to get the data from multiple data sources together or to join two or more systems together.